 He entered The University of Toronto Faculty of Medicine in 1920 and graduated M.B. in 1926.
 He interned at the Ottawa Civic Hospital before opening his medical practice in Kemptville, Ontario.
 He served as Medical Officer of Health in Kemptville for 2 years.

-Dr. Ruby married Margery Vivienne Wilson in September of 1930.
+Dr. Ruby married Margery Vivienne Wilson in Kemptville on the 6th of September, 1930.
 Mrs. Ruby was born in Smith Falls on the 22nd of September, 1904, the daughter of Joseph Robert Wilson and the former Ida Isabelle Sweeney.
-Her father was an undertaker and she had a younger brother named John.
+Her father was an undertaker and she had a younger brother named John Wilson.

 Dr. and Mrs. Ruby had two children, Jocelyn and Ralph.

 In 1943, Dr. Ruby enlisted in the R.C.A.M.C. and served for 2 1/2 years during World War II.
 Upon his discharge, Dr. Ruby moved his practice to Tilbury.
 He became the Medical Officer of Health for Tilbury North for 5 years.
 He was a member of the I.O.O.F. and the Canadian Legion.
 Dr. Ruby was a member of the Tilbury Lions Club and served as the President in 1959.
 He enjoyed bowling and curling in his spare time.